How to Dehydrate Sweet Potatoes in a Food Dehydrator: Important Things You Should Know

 Steamer or Pot for Blanching

-When it comes to drying sweet potatoes, some choose to steam or blanch it before it is pat dried and put inside the dehydrator.
+When it comes to drying sweet potatoes, some choose to steam or blanch it by briefly immersing it in boiling water, or you can boil shredded or sliced sweet potatoes briefly before it is pat dried and put inside the dehydrator.
+After boiling or blanching, immediately transfer the sweet potatoes to a bowl of ice water or rinse them under cold water to stop the cooking process and prevent discoloration.
 This process is done so as to eliminate certain enzymes that can cause the food to spoil easily.

 Preparing the Sweet Potatoes